szha215/cs701-heterogeneous-system-on-chip/Docs/Phase 2/ajs_add_docs/ReCOP_ASP_JOP_integration.md

 ```

 - `start` sends the two data calls
-- `POLL_DPRR` polls for the write back address to be written with result and IRQ, then jumps to `REPLY` when received reply
+- `POLL_DPRR` polls for the write back address to be written with result and IRQ, then jumps to `REPLY` when reply is received
-- `REPLY`
+- `REPLY` sends another packet
+- `NOOP_LOOP` will loop forever

+Data Calls in our ReCOP is the right way around, where the valid, legacy and ID numbers are stored in register, and address information in operand or R7.

+This can be